rancher-sandbox/docs.rancherdesktop.io/docs/ui/preferences/container-engine/general.md

 #### WebAssembly (wasm)

-The WASM feature allows running WebAssembly application as containers, either directly with the container engine, or via Kubernetes.
+The Wasm feature allows running WebAssembly application as containers, either directly with the container engine, or via Kubernetes.
 Details are available in the [Working with WebAssembly](../../../tutorials/working-with-webassembly.md) tutorial.

 :::caution warning
-Note that when using the `moby` container engine, enabling the WASM feature switches to a different image store, so previously built or downloaded images will not be available and must be built or downloaded again.
-The images are not lost; Rancher Desktop will switch back to the old image store when WASM is disabled again.
+Note that when using the `moby` container engine, enabling the Wasm feature switches to a different image store, so previously built or downloaded images will not be available and must be built or downloaded again.
+The images are not lost; Rancher Desktop will switch back to the old image store when Wasm is disabled again.
 :::

 :::info
-If the machine has a [Locked Deployment Profile](../../../getting-started/deployment.md) installed, then the WASM feature will be disabled and locked unless the profile uses schema version `11` or later.
+If the machine has a [Locked Deployment Profile](../../../getting-started/deployment.md) installed, then the Wasm feature will be disabled and locked unless the profile uses schema version `11` or later.
 :::

 [container runtime]: